-Residents of the Yellowhammer State often look for fast growing trees to provide shade for and color for their gardens.
+Residents of the Yellowhammer State often look for fast-growing trees to provide shade for and color for their gardens.
 They also have to be able to withstand the South's humid summer months.
-Alabama has four climate zones, so you the location of your home is an important consideration when you're choosing which trees to plant.

 The Best Trees for Planting in Alabama

 Alabama is home to the Long Leaf Pine and this can pose a challenge because of the dense shade that they create and the acidic soil caused by fallen pine needles.
 With this in mind, we recommend that our Alabama gardeners opt for native shrubs and trees that will thrive in the sandy to clay soil and intense summer heat.